Automattic/WP-Job-Manager/readme.txt

 * job_manager_get_dashboard_jobs_args filter
 * Better handling of submit job steps.
 * Option to store the slug of the submit job page - used by addons.
+* Use :input in JS to support multiple input types if customised.

 = 1.1.1 =
 * Improved accuracy of job search